mhweiner/autorel/README.md

 ## runScript (YAML only)

 A bash script to run after the release is complete.
-Environment variables are available as above.
+The same environment variables are available as above.

 > ❗️ This requires `bash` to be installed on the system.